MicrosoftDocs/win32/desktop-src/Msi/creating-a-merge-module-that-can-be-configured-by-the-end-user.md

 ---
-Description: 'To create merge modules, use the general guidelines that are described in the Authoring Merge Modules topic.' ms.assetid: '9d5e60dc-9133-4c6e-9a47-dd341f2757fa'
+Description: To create merge modules, use the general guidelines that are described in the Authoring Merge Modules topic. ms.assetid: 9d5e60dc-9133-4c6e-9a47-dd341f2757fa
-title: 'Creating a Merge Module that Can Be Configured by the End-User'
+title: Creating a Merge Module that Can Be Configured by the End-User ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Creating a Merge Module that Can Be Configured by the End-User